ericjanto/web-watch/readme.md

 # A hacky solution to watching website changes

-I'm using this project to get notified
+I'm using this project to get notified when practice pass rooms are available, as published on [this website](https://www.eca.ed.ac.uk/facility/music-practice-rooms-and-instruments).

 ## How does it work?